smalvar/Lumi-App/README.md

 *@inboxpraveen* who first posted this project on GitHub and Medium and served as inspiration and *@saramalvar* for being the tutor during the development.

 ## Current State of Development
-The current state of development is trying to upload it to Heroku, but I must confess this has been quite troublesome, so I'm analyzing other alternatives. <br>
+The current state of development is improving the front-end and trying out different approaches to improve the recommendation since it isn't perfect yet <br>

 Also some refactoring on the code is due and perhaps methodology testing.
 On previous versions I also used TfidfVectorizer, but the results weren't as good.